suyashkumar/conduit/README.md

 # conduit

 Conduit allows you to quickly build cloud connected hardware that you can control using a secure RESTful API.
 The current firmware library runs on WIFI-enabled ESP8266 and Arduino compatible microcontrollers.

-The firmware library allows you to directly call arbitrary C functions on your firmware from anywhere in the world via a RESTful API.
+In a nutshell, conduit allows you to directly call arbitrary C functions on your firmware from anywhere in the world via a RESTful API.

-A sample project that uses this library to switch lights from the cloud: [smart-lights](https://github.com/suyashkumar/smart-lights)
+[smart-lights](https://github.com/suyashkumar/smart-lights) is a sample project that uses this library to switch lights from the cloud.

 Currently all firmware<-->server communication has been validated (see project above), but you currently must install an instance of the server yourself (I'll have an instance that takes new accounts up shortly :)).
 Contact me directly if you're interested or need help!